Baotrh8805/PBL2/README.md

 ## Introduction
 The Room Rental Management System is a C++ application designed to help landlords and tenants manage activities related to room rental.
 The application provides a simple, user-friendly command-line interface with all necessary features.

+## Recent Updates
+- **Organized Project Structure**: All files have been organized into appropriate directories for better maintainability
+- **Improved Build System**: Updated compilation instructions to work with the new directory structure
+- **Data File Management**: All data files (.txt) moved to dedicated `data/` directory
+- **Clean Separation**: Source files, headers, and executables properly separated

 ## Design Model
 The project uses an object-oriented model with main classes: Person, Landlord, Tenant, Room, Contract, and Invoice.